MatthijsKamstra/Mac-setup/README.md

 # Reminder

 I use this script to fully provision **my** development machine.
-There is a lot of duplicates in the scripts, I need to sort it out.
+There is a lot of duplicates in the scripts, I need to sort it out (or not).

 # Prerequisites